Flag of Zielona Góra: Design

 The yellow stripe symbolized the historical allegiance of the city to Silesian Piast dynasty that ruled the area in the High Middle Ages, and whose coat of arms contained yellow colour, as a background.
-The white stripe symbolizes the long textile industry tradition of the city, and the green stripe, its Winemaking and wine grapes harvest traditions.
+The white stripe symbolizes the city's long textile industry tradition, and the green stripe symbolizes its winemaking and wine grapes harvest traditions.

 History

-The flag was established by the City Countil on 16 September 1965, making it one of the oldest city flags of Poland.
-Originally, the flags proportions were equal 1:2, but were later altered to 5:8.
+The flag was established by the City Council on September 16, 1965, making it one of the oldest city flags of Poland.
+Originally, the proportions were 1:2, but were later altered to 5:8.